oz-tmg/im-voimp-analysis/README.md

 # im-voimp-analysis
-Transcribes voice and video messages into text to analyze chat conversations.
+Transcribes voice and video messages into text to analyze chat conversations from apps that allow for downloadable backups of chats.
+Mainly built for WhatsApp.